brentlintner/preamp/README.md

 ## Feature 1

-* On Artist Page have dupe albums view that shows "Missed Albums" that opens album in Spotify App
+* On Artist Page have dupe albums view that shows "Missing Albums" that opens album in Spotify App

 ## Feature 2

-* On Artist Page have dupe albums view that shows "Recommended Artists" that opens in Spotify App
+* On Artist Page have dupe albums view that shows "Related Artists" that opens in Spotify App

 ## Feature 3